Progress updates

 The Victorian Government is analysing options for legislative reform for protection of records shared with boards of inquiry and other types of inquiries established under the Inquiries Act 2014.

-- The establishment of a new Restorative Engagement and Support team within the Department of Education to plan and implement a structured, supportive consultation process that will underpin implementation of a number of the reforms arising from the Board of Inquiry’s recommendations.
-This team is responsible for Recommendations 2, 4, and 6, and the ongoing implementation of both the Restorative Engagement Program (Recommendation 4), and the online hub and telephone line (Recommendation 6).
+- establishment of the new Restorative Engagement and Support team within the Department of Education to lead a structured, supportive consultation process to support implementation of a number of the reforms arising from the Board of Inquiry’s recommendations.

-- Conducting an anonymous survey on the Engage Victoria website to help understand community views about several of the Board of Inquiry’s recommendations.
+- conducting an anonymous survey on the Engage Victoria website to help understand community views about several of the Board of Inquiry’s recommendations.
 The insights and experiences shared through this process have informed the department’s implementation of these recommendations and progress towards meaningful and enduring reform within the education system.
-For more information, see the final report on the Engage Victoria platform.
+For an overview of the survey findings, see the final report.

-- Hosting a range of in-person community consultations with victim-survivors and their loved ones or former classmates impacted by historical sexual abuse at Beaumaris Primary School to understand what a process towards acknowledgement and a memorial might mean to them.
+- hosting a range of in-person community consultations with victim-survivors and their loved ones or former classmates impacted by historical sexual abuse at Beaumaris Primary School to understand what a process towards an acknowledgement and a memorial might mean to them.

-- Individual meetings and conversations between the Department of Education and people with lived experience expertise and other expertise to help inform and shape the Department of Education’s implementation of the reforms they are responsible for.
+- individual meetings and conversations between the Department of Education and people with lived experience and other expertise to help inform and shape implementation of the reforms the department is responsible for.

 The Department of Education would like to thank all those who have contributed to our consultation processes and played a critical role in shaping the implementation of the reforms recommended by the Board of Inquiry.